jimm/elixir-midifile/README.md

 ### Reading a MIDI File

-To read a MIDI file, create a MIDI::Sequence object and call its #read method, passing in an IO object.
+To read a MIDI file, create a Midifile.Sequence object and call its #read method, passing in an IO object.

 The #read method takes an optional block.
 If present, the block is called